guerro323/EudiFramework/README.md

 ***

 The framework give two types for the synchronization type for workers threads:
-* Unity synchronization type: give access to Unity types but give a big impact on performance compared to the true multithreading.
+* Unity synchronization type: give access to Unity types but give a big impact on performance compared to the true multithreading, choose this if you want a worker that use Unity methods each frame.
-* True MultiTrheading synchronization type: more for performance but it don't give any access to the main-thread only Unity types.
+* True MultiTrheading synchronization type: more for performance but it don't give any access to the main-thread only Unity types, choose this if you want a worker that do **very very heavy** task.

 ## Replica time